 The Phoenix provides a range of opportunities that prepare students for college and career.
 Advanced Placement classes, career preparation electives, and credit recovery classes are ways that Phoenix students become prepared.
-The Phoenix has a strong relationship with the UPS career readiness program and Jobs for America Graduates (JAG).
+The Phoenix has a strong relationship with the UPS career readiness program.